M0hammadrezaShakouri/Transfer-Learning/README.md

 ## Overview

 This repository implements a classification task on the Medical MNIST dataset using transfer learning with VGG16 or VGG19 networks.
-The dataset includes medical images from six classes: Abdomen CT, Breast MRI, Chest CT, CXR, Hand, and Head CT.

 ## Dataset
+The dataset includes medical images from six classes:
 - Abdomen CT
 - Breast MRI
 - Chest CT